Divyansh2905/mad-web-services/README.md

 ---

-## 💡 What I Did
+## 👤 My Contributions

-- Created and styled my personal portfolio section
+- Designed and styled my portfolio page (inside `Portfolios/`)
-- Worked on layout, visuals and design for company pages
+- Helped with layout and visual design of company pages
+- Focused on responsive styling using CSS

 ---